Case Study: 111x Traffic in 4 Months

 - The keywords and traffic were both trending positively which is a good sign of site health.
 The site was establishing trust with Google, and Google was allowing it to begin ranking for a variety of keywords.

-- The backlinks the site already had were pretty clean for the most part.
+- The backlinks that the site already had were pretty clean for the most part.
 The backlink profile consisted mainly of some simple, white hat links like directories.
 They also had a few guest posts and PBN links.
 The links were pretty relevant overall.

 - The anchor text used previously was a little bit more aggressive than we like to see with sites at this stage with a good amount of money anchors.
 The fact that the site was an EMD would at least help to manage this to some extent.

-- The site was at least starting to pop up for a lot of its target keywords, however they were not in good positions at the moment.
+- The site was at least starting to pop up for a lot of its target keywords, however, they were not in good positions at the moment.
 The site’s main keyword was ranking on page 6.

 - Most of the existing backlinks were going to the homepage – good.

-All in all, it was a good-looking, well-written niche-site with clean on-page and a pretty clean backlink profile at the beginning of its ranking journey.
+All in all, it was a good-looking, well-written niche site with clean on-page and a pretty clean backlink profile at the beginning of its ranking journey.

-The anchor text was slightly over-optimized given its current RD count, however it was establishing trust with Google and steadily growing its keywords and rankings… and you can’t really complain about that.
+The anchor text was slightly over-optimized given its current RD count, however, it was establishing trust with Google and steadily growing its keywords and rankings… and you can’t really complain about that.

-We love seeing sites like this in the MLB program as they are clean, focused, and haven’t created any obstacles for themselves such as messy on-page or a spammy, super aggressive link profile.
+We love seeing sites like this in the MLB program as they are clean, focused, and haven’t created any obstacles for themselves such as messy on-page or a spammy, super-aggressive link profile.